New Skoda Octavia vRS and vRS iV hybrid prices confirmed: specs and release date

 The new Skoda Octavia vRS’ interior follows a pattern set by the latest VW Golf and SEAT Leon.
 Everything’s very simple, minimalist and (mostly) button-free.
 You get a large central touchscreen infotainment system, a digital driver’s display instead of conventional analogue dials and a dinky selector switch instead of a chunky gear lever.

 The Octavia vRS’s dashboard has a slightly more flowing design to it than these cars, though, and you get plenty of bright red trims to make sure you don’t mistake it for the standard Octavia inside.
-Red mood lighting on the doors and red stitching on the more supportive sports seats add to the vRS’ sporty demeanour, as do the embroidered headrests and vRS-specific graphics on the driver’s display.
+Red mood lighting on the doors and red stitching on the more supportive sports seats add to the vRS’ sporty feel, as do the embroidered headrests and vRS-specific graphics on the driver’s display.

 New Skoda Octavia vRS iV hybrid engines and driving